Jupyter tips

 As I do data-related projects only on a semi-regular basis, I often find myself regrouping from the context switch.
 There’s not much one can do about the inherent complexity of the subject, but maybe we can lessen the incidental one.

 One of the things I often do is amend my Jupyter workflow with slight ergonomic improvements.
-Gathering the following tips will help my future self make this context switch a bit easier - maybe you’ll find them helpful as well.
+Gathering the following tips will help my future self make this context switch a bit easier; maybe you’ll find them helpful as well.

 Stable test-set split